saikpr/megadata-proposal/README.md

 Would you like me to reduce your mundane tasks(managerial, upload etc) such as those of uploading the data to EGA Repository.
 If yes, this is the proposal for you.

-Let me introduce to you, mEGAdata an application (written by my mentor David) it reduces the task of making the XML, uploading of metadata etc to EGA Repository.
+Let me introduce to you, mEGAdata which is a database-driven lightweight web application for archiving genomics projects metadata on samples and experiments, with the goal of easing submission to the [European Genome-phenome Archive (EGA)](https://www.ebi.ac.uk/ega/home).

-But there is always a problem of initial setup and maintainence, this is where my work will come.
-I will make it easier for you to get started.
+But there is always a problem of initial setup and maintainence(end users favor packages that are functional and easy to install!), this is where my work will come.
+I will make it easier to get started.
 Hope it gives you an idea, continue reading for more information.

 # Benefits to Community (max 250 words)